Fahad20m/Task2-IOT-SmartMethods/README.md

 # Task2-IOT-SmartMethods
 This task using the previous task Web page, added WebSerial when pressing the connect button, requires the user to select a serial device ESP32 When a user speaks in Arabic or English (right, left), and then move the arm.

+Task 2-1
+<br /> 1-Programming a web page to control the robot arm using Web serial API <br />
+Task 2-2
+<br /> 2-Write the Arduino code for the control